develop-me/coding-bootcamp/docs/coding/browsers.md

 Both browsers have a standard version and a "developer" version.
 The developer version tends to have newer technologies but may also contain a few bugs.

+**We'd recommend using a different browser for everyday browsing and development**: you will probably need to wipe your cache quite regularly, which will lose all of your cookies (login data) for websites that you visit.
+On a Mac I'd recommend Safari for everyday browsing and Firefox for development.
+If you love Chrome/Firefox for everyday browsing then you can use the developer version for development, as this has its own cache.

 ## Firefox